 - a.
 All contracts and side letters should be available to the membership on-line. - b.
 Negotiating committees and staff negotiators will work with the AFA-CWA Communications and Research Department to ensure prompt printing and distribution of the agreement and side letters, if possible in a format which permits inclusion in the contract booklet.
 Note: Some contracts have the Company entirely responsible for the printing and others the responsibility, or cost, is divided between AFA-CWA and the Company. - c.
 As soon as the contracts are printed and distributed, begin a "Don't Leave Home Without It" campaigns, analogous to GOTV or pin campaigns, to educate and encourage flight attendants not to leave on a trip without their contract for reference. - d.
 Following each contract, the staff negotiator in conjunction with the negotiating committee will develop a series of information pieces to help educate the membership on the most important changes of the new agreement (e.g., a new reserve system, new international duty times).
 Each piece would highlight a single element of the contract.
 The info pieces should be distributed throughout the first year of a new or first contract, at the minimum, at the rate of one per month or biweekly.
-The info pieces could be in the traditional info rep card format, e-lines, hotline messages or as articles in other newsletters - e.
+The info pieces could be in the traditional info rep card format, e-lines, hotline messages or as articles in other newsletters. - e.
 Following each contract ratification, there should be a grievance "refresher" course (an info rep card, an article, an e-line, etc.) on enforcement of the agreement, including the grievance process at that airline, for the membership.
 The staff attorneys will develop a model article for this use, which can be adapted to the contractual grievance procedure at each airline.
 This information should be republished at regular intervals. - f.
 ISR's will develop, upon request and whenever appropriate, membership training modules keyed to major changes in the agreement (e.g. pref bid). - g.
-Grievance training, system board training, leadership training and negotiations training will each include a segment dedicated to the importance of monitoring and enforcing new provisions of the collective bargaining agreement.
+Grievance training, system board training, leadership training and negotiations training will each include a segment dedicated to the importance of monitoring and enforcing new provisions of the collective bargaining agreement. - 2.
+Coordination - a.
+The staff attorney and ISR assigned to a property should attend at least one meeting of the contract roadshow in order to hear the presentation, familiarize themselves with the contract, if a first contract, or important changes, etc., to an existing contract. - b.
+Staffing permitting, the staff negotiator will remained assigned to the property, working in conjunction with the Negotiating Committee and staff attorney assigned to the property, until the post-ratification wrap up is concluded. - c.
+There will be ongoing consultation between the staff attorney handling system board and the staff negotiator regarding interpretation of the agreement. - d.
+Negotiating Committees, MEC's or LEC's are encouraged to hold a review with the staff negotiator and staff attorney assigned to the property to assess the company's compliance with newly negotiated and existing provisions.
+This review should be targeted to take place no later than six months after ratification, on the anniversary date of ratification, and as often, thereafter, as necessary.
+Where the company is not complying, a strategy should be coordinated on how to proceed, e.g., collect evidence, file grievance, determine priority for proceeding to system board. - e.
+Negotiating Committees should attempt to obtain contractual provisions or other agreements that there will be post-ratification cooperation with the company devising training manuals or programs for crew schedulers and supervisors for new contract provisions and grievance/system board awards.
+When staffing permits, staff negotiator to assist in meeting with company for this purpose.